 - VBS, For house churches the pastors often coordinate, teach, host it in their homes, and in hostile areas they also deal with harassment and corrupt officials at every level.

 - Sorting through the endless stream of local language books and materials to make sure that they are doctrinally appropriate.

 - Building maintenance, many of our churches are in homes

 - Knowledge of the law

 You can click on each of the activities below for the definition of each term.
 Outcome statements were developed for each activity.
 These can also access by clicking on the activity statements below.

 Accountability, Administration, Continuing Education, Counsel – Listen, Dealing Biblically with the Spirit World, Discipline – Personal and Family, Disciple, Evangelize, Fasting, Impact Community, Intercommunications, Interpersonal Relationships, Mentoring, Ministry, Model Christ, Prayer, Preach, Ritual, Sabbath, Small groups, Team Building, Vision.

-The List of classes can be found here.
+The list of classes can be found here.